 (yeah, I know.
 Spotless.
 Only cause I locked the girls out and repainted.
 They ran in afterwards and decorated with brown polka dots.
 Thanks girls!)

 2. Run.
 Rule of thumb here is 10 square feet per chicken.
 To cover or not to cover?
 Well, if you just have a small run, cover so it won't get nasty with mud when it rains.
 Cause it will.
 Some things that can help with mud - THINK ABOUT LOCATION.
 Flat low places can flood.
 A slope can help drain.
 In fact, a french drain (a ditch with a water pipe and rocks) can really help keep the run dry.
-Other things that can help - we have found cypress mulch to be a wonderful thing for the ground in the run.
-We have sand in a run for the bantams.
+Other things that can help - we have found cypress mulch topped with pine chips to be a wonderful thing for the ground in the run.
+We had sand in a run for the bantams.
 Both have pros and cons.
 Sand can easily be scooped with a kitty litter scoop.
 But it gets nasty when wet, and hard to scoop.
 Cypress mulch drains well and smells better, but it's harder to get the poop.
+We've since gotten rid of all sand and moved completely to dirt or cypress/pine chips.
 Hardwood mulch grows mold, so we don't use that.
-Our covered run for the big girls just has dirt - we add bags of topsoil when it gets low, so it's sort of like a large dust bath.
-We have a large run that the big girls can go out into during the day - it is surrounded by several types of wire, barbed wire, bird netting, and holographic tape.
-Plus two goats :).
+Our covered run for the pet girls just has dirt - we add bags of topsoil when it gets low, so it's sort of like a large dust bath.
+We have a large run that the big girls can go out into during the day - it is surrounded by several types of wire, barbed wire, bird netting, electric wire, and holographic tape.
 DO NOT USE CHICKEN WIRE FOR YOUR RUN.
 Chicken wire keeps chickens in.
 It will not keep predators out.
 Raccoons can easily tear through chicken wire.
 We use 1/2 inch hardware wire.

 (the girls were quite interested in the whole procedure)